Peanut Nutrition & Calories - Complete data of all nutrients

 Protein

-Research shows that peanut proteins are nutritionally equivalent to meat and eggs for human health (6).
+Research shows peanut proteins are nutritionally equivalent to meat and eggs for human health (6).
 This makes peanuts an excellent choice of protein for vegans and vegetarians.

 A 100g serving of peanuts has 25.8g of protein.
 Accordingly, one average serving size of peanuts provides 7.3g of protein.